8go/matrix-commander/README.md

                         messages are sent.
 If you want to feed an event into matrix-commander via a pipe, via stdin, then specify the special character '-'.
 See description of '-i' to see how '-' is handled.
+See tests/test-event.sh for examples.
   -w, --html            Send message as format "HTML".
 If not specified,
                         message will be sent as format "TEXT".
 E.g. that allows some text to be bold, etc. Only a subset of